 - Note that the servings and approximate nutrition data is for the dry paneer manchurian recipe.

-This Paneer Manchurian recipe post from the archives first published in December 2014 has been republished and updated on 14 May, 2022.
+This Paneer Manchurian recipe post from the archives first published in December 2014 has been updated and republished on May 2022.